sartography/spiff-example-cli/README.rst

 SpiffExample
 ==============
 This is the documentation and example repository for the SpiffWorkflow BPMN workflow engine.
-While the knipknap version of this is the master, there are many (many) changes that are only in the sartography repository.

 Below is a brief outline on how to get started using this documentation - which in itself is designed as a tool for getting started with Spiffworkflow.

 How to use and extend
 -----------------------
 To interact with and extend this documentation you need:

 .. sidebar:: Note